Darjeeling

-Darjeeling (/dɑːrˈdʒiːlɪŋ/, /ne/, /bn/) is a city in the northernmost region of the Indian state of West Bengal.
+Darjeeling (/dɑːr.ˈdʒiː.lɪŋ/, /ne/, /bn/) is a city in the northernmost region of the Indian state of West Bengal.
 Located in the Eastern Himalayas, it has an average elevation of 6709 ft.
 To the west of Darjeeling lies the easternmost province of Nepal, to the east the Kingdom of Bhutan, to the north the Indian state of Sikkim, and farther north the Tibet Autonomous Region of China.
 Bangladesh lies to the south and southeast, and most of the state of West Bengal lies to the south and southwest, connected to the Darjeeling region by a narrow tract.
 Kangchenjunga, the world's third-highest mountain, rises to the north and is prominently visible on clear days.
 (Note: "mist-enshrouded for half the year, on clear days the skyline is climaxed by the magnificent peak of Kangchenjunga".)

-In the early 19th century, during East India Company rule in India, Darjeeling was identified as a potential summer retreat for British officials, soldiers and their families.
+In the early 19th century, during East India Company rule in India, Darjeeling was identified as a potential summer retreat for British officials, soldiers, and their families.
 The narrow mountain ridge was leased from the Kingdom of Sikkim, and eventually annexed to British India.
 Experimentation with growing tea on the slopes below Darjeeling was highly successful.
 Thousands of labourers were recruited chiefly from Nepal to clear the forests, build European-style cottages and work in the tea plantations.
 The widespread deforestation displaced the indigenous peoples.
 Residential schools were established in and around Darjeeling for the education of children of the domiciled British in India.
 By the late-19th century, a novel narrow-gauge mountain railway, the Darjeeling Himalayan Railway, was bringing summer residents into the town and carrying a freight of tea out for export to the world.
 After India's independence in 1947, as the British left Darjeeling, its cottages were purchased by wealthy Indians from the plains and its tea plantations by out-of-town Indian business owners and conglomerates.